yohamta/furex/README.md

 ## Motivation

-When I was working on React Native app, I felt Flexbox layout is very intuitive and useful to me, so I thought it would be great if I could use the same concept to build user interface for games built with Ebiten.
-I would be so happy if it helps someone who has the same thoughts.
-I really appreciate if anyone could make any contribution to make the library more useful.
+When I was developing the React Native app, I found the Flexbox layout to be very intuitive and useful, so I wanted to be able to use the same concept when building a UI for a game developed in EBITEN.
+I hope this library will help others with the same thoughts.

 ## Features